Marketing Strategies & Tips for Yoga Teachers

 Becoming a yoga teacher is an exciting journey, but yoga teachers are often surprised by the amount of work required besides actual teaching.

-When you become a yoga teacher, you're often self-employed, and being self-employed means having to deal with many areas you might not be familiar with: admin, marketing, website, and bookkeeping...
+When you become a yoga teacher, you're often self-employed, and being self-employed means having to deal with many areas you might not be familiar with: admin, marketing, website, insurance, and bookkeeping...

 Marketing is required for any business, so don't feel bad about self-promoting!
 Your yoga business needs you to find clients to pay the bills.

 Your marketing strategy will depend on how you want to be teaching yoga: teaching in a yoga studio, teaching online, teaching for corporate, teaching one-to-one classes...
-They all have their cost and benefits, and our tips below can be applied to any teaching.
+They all have their costs and benefits, and our tips below can be applied to any teaching.

 You can also create different products and pricing, for example group classes, one to one classes, yoga challenge, and corporate classes.